lwthompson2/UDPEvents/README.md

 The ack timestamps are informational only.
 Clients can use them to check that they are connecting to UDP Events as expected, and can expect that the timesamps will increase over time.

-Each event should arrive in a single UDP message, with binary data in one of two formats, with details below.
+Each event should arrive as a single UDP message with binary data in one of two formats, details below.
-For a working example client in Python, see [test-client.py](./test-client.py)
+For a working example client in Python, see [test-client.py](./test-client.py) in this repo.

 ### TTL Events